yanganto/near-staking-knd/docs/run-localnet.md

 and configuration for two kuutamod instances.
 The localnet configuration for all nodes is stored in `.data/near/localnet`.

-If you built kuutamod from source using `cargo build`, the binary is in `target/debug` or `target/release`, depending on whether you have a debug or release build.
+Note: If you built kuutamod from source using `cargo build`, the binary is in `target/debug` or `target/release`, depending on whether you have a debug or release build.